wallarm/product-documentation/docs/user-guides/settings/integrations/integrations-intro.md

 ## Adding an integration

-To add a new integration, click the icon of the unconfigured system on the **All** tab or press the **Add integration** button and select the required system.
+To add a new integration, click the icon of the unconfigured system on the **All** tab or click the **Add integration** button and select the required system.
 Further steps are described in the selected system instructions.

 ![!Adding Integrations][add-integration-img]